ProtonKicker/Flourine/README.md

 ### Upgrades
 - **Heated Bed:** Upgrade from unheated glass to improve print adhesion.
 - **Additional Cooling:** Add part cooling fans.
 - **BL Touch:** Integrate a BL Touch sensor for improved bed leveling.
+Or maybe a inductive sensor like Prusa.

 ### Cost-Saving Measures
 - **Downgrade Hotend:** Replace the CHC hotend with a standard V6 hotend.